 Audits are conducted by specialist Auditing Companies over a number of days, typically in a single Site visit.
-The Auditors will check compliance against a the GSMA SAS Standard for Subscription Manager Roles [1] and its supporting documents ([2], [3]) by various methods such as document review, interviews and tests in specific areas.
+The Auditors will check compliance against a the GSMA SAS Standard for Subscription Manager Roles [1] and the requirements specified in [2] by various methods such as document review, interviews and tests in specific areas.